nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Exports all records within the database to a Comma Separated Value (.csv) file.
 This allows you to print the records or transfer the data to another computer for external use.
 Note that the **import function is not yet implemented**, so exported files cannot be directly re-imported into VolunSync at this time.

 Format : `export`

-- After running the `export` command, check the `/output` folder located in the same directory as your `.jar` file.
+1. Look for a folder called `/output` in the folder where you keep VolunSync
-- You will find two CSV files:
+2. You'll find two files:
-    - `events.csv` — Contains all event records.
+    - `events.csv` - Contains all your event information
-    - `volunteers.csv` — Contains all volunteer records.
+    - `volunteers.csv` - Contains all your volunteer information

 ![Export File](images/ExportCommand.png)

-* After running the export command, check the `/output` folder located in the same directory as your .jar file.
-You’ll find two CSV files: events.csv and volunteers.csv.

 [Back To Top :arrow_heading_up:](#learn-about-commands-supported-by-volunsync)

-### Exiting the program : `exit`
+### Closing the program : `exit`

-Exits the program.
+Ready to finish up?
+Just type `exit` to close VolunSync safely.

 Format: `exit`